ePages-de/epages-devportal/beyond-essence/help-center/language-characteristics.md

 **Terminology**

-- Do not use a "computer specific language".
+- Use a language that can be applied to touch devices (e.g. tablets and smartphones).
 E.g. use "wählen" instead of "klicken".
 - Use the path to a view if the navigation takes more than one step: "Navigiere in der Seitenleiste des Cockpits zu **Produkte > Produktübersicht**."
 - Use "Shop" instead of "Onlineshop".
 - Use "der", "die", "das" instead of "welcher", "welche", "welches".